modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/armDeployScripts2.md

 Add a TextField for each of the following RowKeys:

 - ParitionKey = [TenantId]
-- RowKey = This is a unique string to identifiy the Text Field.
+- RowKey = This is a unique string to identify the Text Field.
   - description
   - name
-- NativeMinLength (Int32) = The minium length of input.
+- NativeMinLength (Int32) = The minimum length of input.
 If this number is not met, the field will invalidate the form and advise of the minimum length (red)

 > For the 'name' field, the minimum value of NativeMinLength is 1.